glFusion/weather/README.md

 # Weather plugin for glFusion
-Copyright (C) 2011-2018 by Lee Garner  lee@leegarner.com
+Copyright (C) 2011-2020 by Lee Garner  lee@leegarner.com

-The Weather plugin allows you to display weather forecasts on your glFusion site, and integrate weather displays with other plugins such as Locator and Evlist.
+The Weather plugin allows you to integrate weather informationwith other plugins such as Locator and Evlist.
+As of version 2.0.0 there is no longer a public-facing page for users to look up weather.
+All access is via API calls.

 The Weather plugin requires either Curl support or `allow_url_fopen` set in php.ini.

 ## Providers
+#### Weatherstack
+The free plan only provides for current weather.
+See https://weatherstack.com to sign up for a free API key.

+#### OpenWeather
+OpenWeather provides current and forecast data under the free plan.
+Visit https://openweathermap.org/api to sign up for a free API key.

-#### Weather Underground
+#### Weather Unlocked
+OpenWeather provides current and forecast data under the free plan.
+Visit https://developer.weatherunlocked.com/ to sign up for a free API key.

+## Deprecated Providers
+As of version 2.0.0, the following providers have been deprecates as they are no longer available:
-Weather Underground is the default and recommended provider.
+  * Weather Underground
-You need to create an account at http://wunderground.com and obtain an API key which must be entered in the plugin's configuration.
-The free developer plan allows up to 10 requests per minute or 500 per day.

-#### World Weather Online
+  * World Weather Online
-World Weather Online (http://worldweatheronline.com) is still included but no longer offers a free API key and is no longer being tested.
-You should switch to Weather Underground if you observe any issues getting weather data.

-#### APIXU
+  * APIXU (now Weatherstack)
-http://apixu.com has been added in version 1.0.4 and offers a free API with up to 5000 requests per month.

 ## Administration
 There is no administration interface provided other than a link to purge the cache.